Sled dog: Sakhalin Husky

 The Sakhalin Husky, also known as the Karafuto Ken (樺太犬), is a breed of sled dog developed on the island of Sakhalin.
 Sakhalin huskies are prized for their hardiness, great temperaments and easy trainability, even being the preferred dog used by the Soviet army for hauling gear in harsh condition prior to World War II.
 Unfortunately with the advent of mechanized travel, Soviet officials determined that the cost of maintaining Sakhalins was wasteful and exterminated them, with only a handful residing in Japan surviving.
-As of 2015, there were only seven of these dogs left on their native island of Sakhalin.
+There are approximately 20 Sakhalin Huskies remaining on Sakhalin Island.

 Siberian Husky

-Smaller than the similar-appearing Alaskan Malamute, the Siberian Husky pulls more, pound for pound, than a Malamute.
+The Siberian Husky is smaller than the similar-appearing Alaskan Malamute, but pulls more, pound for pound, than a Malamute.
 Descendants of the sled dogs bred and used by the native Chukchi people of Siberia which were imported to Alaska in the early 1900s, they were used as working dogs and racing sled dogs in Nome, Alaska throughout the 1910s, often dominating the All-Alaska Sweepstakes.
 They later became widely bred by recreational mushers and show-dog fanciers in the United States and Canada as the Siberian Husky, after the popularity garnered from the 1925 serum run to Nome.
 Siberians stand 20–23.5 in, weigh between 35 and 60 lb (35–50 lb for females, 45–60 lb for males), and have been selectively bred for both appearance and pulling ability.
 They are still used regularly today as sled dogs by competitive, recreational, and tour-guide mushers.

 Yakutian Laika

-The Yakutian Laika (Russian: Якутская лайка) is an ancient working dog breed that originated in the Arctic seashore of the Sakha (Yakutia) Republic.
+The Yakutian Laika is an ancient working dog breed that originated in the Arctic seashore of the Sakha (Yakutia) Republic.
 In terms of functionality, Yakutian Laikas are a sled laika, being able to herd, hunt, and as well as haul freight.
 The Yakutian Laika is recognized by the Fédération Cynologique Internationale (FCI) and the AKC's Foundation Stock Service.
 The Yakutian Laika is a medium size, strong and compact dog, with powerful muscles and thick double coat to handle bitter Arctic temperatures.
 They were the preferred dog of Russian polar explorer Georgy Ushakov, who prized them for their hardiness and versatility, being able to hunt seals and polar bears as well as haul sleds for thousands of miles.